-As of the date of this annual report, we have one preclinical stage therapeutic candidate.
 BL-9020 is a novel monoclonal antibody treatment designed to prevent immune-mediated destruction of insulin-producing beta cells in the pancreas.
-It was developed to treat Type 1 diabetes in early stage patients, during what is known as the "honeymoon period," where the pancreatic beta cells have not been completely destroyed and continue to secrete insulin.
+The treatment was developed to treat Type 1 diabetes in early stage patients, during what is known as the "honeymoon period," where the pancreatic beta cells have not been completely destroyed and continue to secrete insulin.
 BL-9020 targets NKp46, a unique target that is involved in the innate response against the pancreas.
 Pre-clinical studies in mouse models of Type 1 diabetes suggest that BL-9020 can inhibit beta cell death, thus preventing full maturation of the disease.
 This effect could significantly delay, and potentially prevent, the need for chronic insulin use by Type 1 diabetes patients, as well as provide a potential benefit in minimizing diabetes-related complications.
 Based on its mechanism of action, additional therapeutic indications may be relevant to BL-9020 as well, and we are currently evaluating these additional indications.
-We in-licensed BL-9020 from the Yissum Research Development Company of the Hebrew University of Jerusalem Ltd., B.G.
-Negev Technologies and Hadasit Medical Research Services and Development Ltd., or Hadasit (the technology transfer company of Hadassah Medical Organization).
+We in-licensed BL-9020 from the Yissum Research Development Company of the Hebrew University of Jerusalem Ltd., or Yissum; B.G.
+Negev; and Hadasit Medical Research Services and Development Ltd., or Hadasit (the technology transfer company of Hadassah Medical Organization).